[Updated as of 5/13/25]

 Please read all bullet points thoroughly.

-- How to submit a letter to the Senate Judiciary Committee
+How to submit a letter to the Senate Judiciary Committee

 - We encourage everyone to submit their position letters electronically via the California Legislature Advocates Portal: https://calegislation.lc.ca.gov/Advocates/.
 In order to use the Portal you will have to create an account.
 Please see the Advocates Portal Reference Guide for more information.

-- Individuals are encouraged to use the Advocates Portal to submit their comments or letters to the Committee, but you may also use the committee email address here: sjud.fax@sen.ca.gov.
-Email your comments only through the committee email address, not to the counsel or assistants.
+- Individuals are encouraged to use the Advocates Portal to submit their comments or letters to the Committee, but you may also use the Committee email address here: sjud.fax@sen.ca.gov.
+Email your comments only through the Committee email address, not to the counsel or assistants.

 - You may also send us a fax at (916-403-7394).